bearsunday/bearsunday.github.io/manuals/1.0/en/index.md

 `BEAR.Resource` connects application data and functionality with resources with [REST constraints](https://en.wikipedia.org/wiki/Representational_state_transfer).

-The framework provides constraints and design principles that guide the entire application, promoting consistent design and implementation, resulting in high-quality, clean code.
+The framework provides constraints and design principles that guide the entire application, promoting consistent design and implementation, and resulting in high-quality, clean code.

 ## Libraries

 Unlike full-stack frameworks, BEAR.Sunday does not include its own libraries for specific tasks like authentication or database management.
 Instead, it favors the use of high-quality third-party libraries.

-This approach is rooted in two key design philosophies: firstly, the belief that "frameworks remain, libraries change," acknowledging that while the framework provides a stable foundation, libraries evolve to meet changing needs over time.
+This approach is based on two key design philosophies: firstly, the belief that "frameworks remain, libraries change," acknowledging that while the framework provides a stable foundation, libraries evolve to meet changing needs over time.
 Secondly, it empowers "application architects with the right and responsibility to choose libraries" that best fit their application's requirements, constraints, and goals.

 BEAR.Sunday draws a clear distinction between frameworks and libraries, emphasizing the role of the framework as an application constraint.